apt-trader/timefolio-contest/README.md

 ## Technical Framework

 - **Alpha Model**: A machine-learning-driven multi-factor model.
+  - **Factor Library**: The factor model is built on a comprehensive set of individual factors, grouped into five core families.
+This granular approach allows for more precise risk and return attribution.
+    - **Value**: Book-to-Price (B/P), Earnings-to-Price (E/P), Sales-to-Price (S/P), and Cash-Flow-to-Price (CF/P).
+    - **Quality**: Return-on-Equity (ROE), Financial Leverage, and ROE Stability.
+    - **Profitability**: Gross Profitability (GPA), Operating Margin, and Net Margin.
-  - **Factor Library**: Momentum, Value, Quality, Profitability, Investment, and Low Volatility.
+    - **Momentum**: 12-Month Momentum, 6-Month Acceleration, and Volatility-Scaled Momentum.
-  - **Signal Generation**: A **Principal Component Regression (PCR)** model is trained on historical factor data to predict forward returns.
+    - **Investment**: Total Asset Growth and CAPEX Growth.
+  - **Signal Generation**: All factors are individually winsorized and standardized to ensure robustness.
+The final alpha score is generated using a Principal Component Regression (PCR) model, which creates a diversified signal from these inputs.
 This approach reduces noise and captures the most significant drivers of alpha.
 The final signal is dynamically tilted based on a macro regime indicator (the 10y-2y yield spread).
 - **Portfolio Construction**: Mean-Variance Optimization with L2 regularization and mixed-integer constraints.
   - `Objective: max  μ'w - λ·w'Σw - η·||w||₂²`
 - **Constraints Enforced in Solver**: